-- Good coffee is hot and fresh.
-That’s why you need a thermal carafe.
+Good coffee is hot and fresh.
+Which one is the best coffee maker with a thermal carafe?

 When purchasing coffee makers, there are a lot of different types to sift through.

-My favorite is the Cuisinart DGB-800 Grind & Brew Thermal 12-Cup because it’s the complete package.
+My favorite is the Cuisinart DCC-3400 Grind & Brew Thermal 12-Cup because it’s the complete package.
 Check it out at Amazon.

 From single-serve units to traditional coffee makers that brew four or more cups at a time, all the way to machines that come with thermal carafes to use with your coffee maker.